jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R24 | Schematic of parameters used for selecting taxa considered to be core to a host genus population and host genus population themselves.** Requiring half of individuals of a population (to be core to a population) allows for inter-individual biological variability and preservation variability.
 Requiring two-thirds of the populations of a host genus (to be core to a host genus), ensures a particular taxon is core in multiple populations or subspecies and is not unique to a single population (which may also reflect preservational or curational backgrounds). _Alouatta_ is exempt from the population level parameter due to the inclusion of only a single population.

+#### R10.1.2 Min.
+Support Testing

-Once optimal parameters for prevalence and abundance were chosen by permutating population fractions and min. support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as
+Optimal parameters for prevalence and abundance were chosen by permutating population fractions and min. support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as
+reference).

-reference) (see `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`), we collated the results from each database and taxonomic level into a single set of results using the R script `02-scripts.backup/018-CoreMicrobiome_summaries_20190902.R`.
+Code for this procedure can be seen in `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`), we collated the results from each database and taxonomic level into a single set of results using the R script `02-scripts.backup/018-CoreMicrobiome_summaries_20190902.R`.
 This collected set of results can be seen in